The Top 11 Free Things To Do In New York18 November, 2021by Bounce

 It is almost impossible to find a free ride in NYC, that is why taking an advantage of the free Staten Island Ferry is one of the best free things to do in NYC.
 This 25-minutes ride from Manhattan to Staten Island is the ideal way to get an incredible view of the city’s most famous national historic landmark, the Statue of Liberty.

 The boat leaves from Battery Park, Lower Manhattan every day.
-Drop your extra bags and backpacks at one of our New York luggage storage spots and ride the ferry without worrying about your belongings.
+Drop your extra bags and backpacks with our luggage storage in NYC and ride the ferry without worrying about your belongings.
 Make sure to get a good viewing spot and enjoy the peaceful Manhattan skyline and some incredible views, for free.

 Walk the High Line